active-logic/uta/Documentation/Notes.md

 # Notes

-## How do we generate thousands of lines
+## How do we generate thousands of lines for 'Actor'?
-for 'Actor'?

 Let's make a functional test around this source file.
+So we can see that this error is related to comments.
+It looks like the occurence of a comment causes the source file to recur.

+Caused by consolidating the input

 ## Fix 'using errors' in export